Pyrrhus of Epirus: Ruler of Sicily

 In 278 BC, Pyrrhus received two offers simultaneously.
 The Greek cities in Sicily asked him to come and drive out Carthage, which along with Rome was one of the two great powers of the Western Mediterranean.
 At the same time, the Macedonians, whose King Ptolemy Keraunos had been killed by invading Gauls, asked Pyrrhus to ascend the throne of Macedon.
 Pyrrhus decided that Sicily offered him a greater opportunity, and sailed his army there.

 In 278 BC, soon after disembarking his army in Sicily, he lifted the Carthaginian Siege of Syracuse.
 Pyrrhus was proclaimed king of Sicily.
-He was already making plans for his son Helenus, a grandson of Agathocles of Syracuse through his mother, to inherit the kingdom of Sicily and his other son Alexander to be given Italy.
+He was already making plans for his son Helenus to inherit the kingdom of Sicily and his other son Alexander to be given Italy.
 In 277 BC, Pyrrhus captured Eryx, the strongest Carthaginian fortress in Sicily.
 This prompted the rest of the Carthaginian-controlled cities to defect to Pyrrhus.

 In 276 BC, Pyrrhus negotiated with the Carthaginians.
 Although they were inclined to come to terms with Pyrrhus, supply him money and send him ships once friendly relations were established, he demanded that Carthage abandon all of Sicily and make the Libyan Sea a boundary between themselves and the Greeks.
 The Greek cities of Sicily opposed making peace with Carthage because the Carthaginians still controlled the powerful fortress of Lilybaeum, on the western end of the island.
 Pyrrhus eventually gave in to their proposals and broke off the peace negotiations.
-Pyrrhus' army then began besieging Lilybaeum.
+Pyrrhus's army then began besieging Lilybaeum.
 For two months he launched unsuccessful assaults on the city, until finally he realized he could not mount an effective siege without blockading it from the sea as well.
 Pyrrhus then requested manpower and money from the Sicilians in order to construct a powerful fleet.
 When the Sicilians became unhappy about these contributions he had to resort to compulsory contributions and force to keep them in line.
 These measures culminated in him proclaiming a military dictatorship of Sicily and installing military garrisons in Sicilian cities.